RealKindOne/mhelp/README.md

 The HTML Help Workshop program is very primitive and buggy.
 You would be better off using a different text editor.

+## Adding new commands, identifiers or other stuff

+You need to add the file into: index.hhk, mhelp.hhp.

+Command: commands.html

+Identifiers: identifiers.html

+Events: events.html

+Some identifiers like $highlight can be used with and without parentheses.
+They get separate pages.
+The one with the parentheses gets a trailing '_'.

+$highlight   = highlight.html
+$highlight() = highlight_.html

 ## Downloading

 Check here for updates: https://github.com/RealKindOne/mhelp/tags

 If you do not want to run the help file you can download the source code and open the .html files.
 List of commands and identifiers can be found in ```commands.html``` and ```identifiers.html``` or you can search for the command/identifier filename.

+## Contact

+irc.libera.chat ##mirc

+irc.swiftirc.net #msl / #mircscripting

+irc.efnet.net #mirc

 ## NOTE: